OldChris/phpgraphlib/README.md

 # PHPGraphLib Graphing Library
 ### Fork motivation
 This is a fork from elliotb/phpgraphlib

-PHPGraphLib was no longer maintained and not functional with PHP 7.x and up Plus I added some additions of my own some years ago.
+PHPGraphLib was no longer maintained and not functional with PHP 7.x and up

+Plus I added some additions of my own some years ago.
-Looking for solution for some PHP 7.x issues I found the repo at Github Github user 'LupenWonse' did already fix many of the issues, and he added TrueType font support.
+Looking for a solution for some PHP 7.x issues I found the repo at Github

+Github user 'LupenWonse' did already fix many of the issues, and he added TrueType font support.

 ## Releases